Niche Investments in Water Infrastructure Ashton Global

 Technology Will Drive Sustainability

-New technologies may be able to solve growing water problems and provide another profitable niche for investors.
+New technologies may be able to solve water problems and provide another profitable niche for investors.
 Industrial 3D printing offers potential benefits for water treatment, along with augmented reality and wearable technologies.
 For example, a University of Bath study showed that 3D printing might be used to produce reverse osmosis membranes.

 Water as an Asset Class